-Sometimes, those thoughts become obsessive and distract us from other important areas of our life, and that’s when they become a problem.
+Sometimes, those thoughts become obsessive and distract us from other other aspects of our lives, and that’s when they become a problem.

 If, throughout this article, you realize that you may be struggling with OCD or BPD, please seek professional support.

 A mental health professional can help you identify your underlying issues and offer support and guidance to help you better manage your condition.

 How to stop being obsessed with someone

 Below we’ve included some tips and advice to help you get a grip on a potentially obsessive relationship.

 Obsessive thoughts use up an awful lot of your mental battery power and make you a less effective, present, and grounded person in other areas of your life.
 So, when you have obsessive feelings and thoughts about a person, what can you do to stop them?